Jackson Symphony League

 The League works with the Symphony in a number of ways.
 Throughout the year, League members collaborate with MSO by helping in the office, assisting at concerts and receptions, and orchestrating the annual ticket drive.
-The League also supports the Orchestra by providing hospitality to both the orchestra and visiting guest artists.
+The League also supports the Orchestra by providing hospitality to both the orchestra and visiting guest artists on concert weekends.

-The League has an annual membership coffee in September to recruit new members and officially kick off the Symphony Season.
+The League holds an annual membership coffee in September to recruit new members and officially kick off the Symphony Season.
 In the spring, the League holds a luncheon, which has come to be known for its exceptional speakers.
 The Jackson Symphony League has sponsored the annual Symphony Ball since its inception in 1960.
 The Ball is the largest single fundraiser for the Mississippi Symphony Orchestra.
 This glittering evening is highlighted by live and silent auctions, an elegant dinner and dancing to top off the “event of the season.”
-A portion of the proceeds from the Symphony Ball fund the Premier Orchestral Institute, a weeklong summer day camp during which students receive musical instruction and perform a recital in an orchestra setting.
+Due to the pandemic in 2019, the annual gala was held entirely as a virtual online event, which was tremendously successful.
+A portion of the proceeds from the Symphony Ball fund the Premier Orchestral Institute (POI), a week-long summer day camp during which students receive musical instruction and perform a recital in an orchestra setting.